gilles537/cloud-native-track-kubernetes/lab-10/README.md

 ## Task 1: Creating objects using a list

-You can put different Kubernetes opbjects in a list, and apply the list instead of applying the objects seperatly.
+You can put different Kubernetes objects in a list, and apply the list instead of applying the objects separately.
 This will deploy all the resources you have listed in this list.

 Create the file `lab-10-list.yml` with the following content, the items in the list should look familiar as we have created them before individually.

 ```